Extensions of Erd\H{o}s's 1962 theorem on non-Hamiltonian graphs: Proofs of

-\begin{lemma} \cref{algo:1} terminates and returns a graph $\Gamma$ in which the set $S$ is independent. \end{lemma} \begin{proof} For any vertex $u_j \in S$, in the graph $\Gamma$ (which initially equals $G$), the vertex $u_j$ has at most $n - s$ neighbors in $T \cup \{u_1, \dots, u_{j - 1}\}$.
-Therefore, whenever the condition in line~4 is satisfied, there exists at least one vertex $v_t \in T$ such that $u_j v_t \notin E(\Gamma)$, thus the inner loop (lines~5--9) will always find a suitable $v_t$ and perform the Kelmans operation.
+Therefore, whenever the condition in line~4 is satisfied, there exists at least one vertex $v_{t} \in T$ such that $u_{j}v_{t} \notin E(\Gamma)$, thus the inner loop (lines~5--9) will always find a suitable $v_{t}$ and perform the Kelmans operation $\Gamma[u_{i} \to v_{t}]$.
+This operation removes the edge $u_{i}u_{j}$ and creates no new edge with both endpoints in $S$.

-The Kelmans operation $\Gamma[u_i \to v_t]$ redirects all edges incident with $u_i$ to $v_t$.
-In particular, it removes the edge $u_i u_j$ and does not create any new edge with both endpoints in $S$.
-Moreover, after the inner loop (lines~3--11), $u_i$ becomes isolated (it loses all its incident edges), so no further edges between $u_i$ and any other vertex of $S$ can appear in later steps.
-Consequently, after processing all pairs $(i,j)$ with $i<j$, the set $S$ contains no edges, i.e., $S$ is an independent set in the final graph $\Gamma$. \end{proof}
+Since the algorithm processes all pairs $(i, j)$ with $i < j$, and none of the operations creates a new edge inside $S$, no edge with both endpoints in $S$ remains when the algorithm terminates.
+Thus $S$ is independent in the final graph $\Gamma$. \end{proof}

-The second algorithm concentrates the neighborhoods of $S$ into a common subset of $T$ via Kelmans operations.
+The second algorithm concentrates the neighborhoods of $S$ into a common subset of $T$.